 Keep the door closed, so the room gets steamy.

-If your child wakes up at night, you can take him or her outside to breathe in the cool night air.
+If your child wakes up at night, you can take him or her outdoors to breathe in cool night air.
 Make sure to wrap your child in warm clothing or blankets if the weather is chilly.